RedisTimeSeries/tsbs/docs/redistimeseries.md

 #### Simple Rollups
 ##### q1) single-groupby-1-1-1
-Simple aggregrate (MAX) on one metric for 1 host, every 5 mins for 1 hour
+Simple aggregrate (MAX) on one metric for 1 host, every 1 minute for 1 hour

 Query language
 ```